Alauddin Khalji's conquest of Jalore: Background

 The kingdom of Jalore was ruled by a branch of the Chahamanas.
 In 1291-92 Alauddin's predecessor Jalaluddin Khalji invaded Jalore, but was forced to retreat after the Vaghelas came to the rescue of the Jalore king Samantasimha.

-From at least 1296-1305, Samantasimha's son and successor Kanhadadeva jointly ran the administration with his father.
+From at least 1296–1305, Samantasimha's son and successor Kanhadadeva jointly ran the administration with his father.
 During this period, in 1299, Alauddin dispatched an army to Gujarat, and defeated the Vaghelas.
 During the army's return to Delhi, some of its soldiers staged an unsuccessful mutiny.
 The 17th-century chronicler Nainsi states that the Jalore army supported this mutiny, although this is doubtful.

 Cause of invasion

 The 16th-century chronicler Firishta claims that Kanhadadeva ("Nahar Deo") accepted Alauddin's suzerainty around 1305.
 Some years later Kanhadadeva heard Alauddin boasting that no Hindu ruler could challenge him.
 This rekindled Kanhadadeva's sense of pride, and he decided to attack Alauddin, resulting in an invasion of Jalore.
 This narrative is also repeated by 17th-century historian Hajiuddabir.

 According to legends in Padmanābha's Kanhadade Prabandha (15th century) and Nainsi ri Khyat (17th century), one of Alauddin's daughters fell in love with Kanhadadeva's son Virama.
 However, Virama did not want to marry a Turkic girl, which led to tensions between the two kingdoms, and ultimately resulted in Alauddin's invasion of Jalore.

 According to K.S.
-Lal these reasons of invasion given by Nainsi, Firishta and Hajiuddabir aren't convincing.
+Lal, these reasons of invasion given by Nainsi, Firishta and Hajiuddabir are not convincing.
 By 1310 Alauddin had subjugated the kingdoms surrounding Jalore, including Gujarat, Malwa, Chittor, Ranthambore and Siwana.
 It appears that he attacked Jalore simply because he wanted to put an end to Jalore's independent status.